 Problem: The analog output voltage and/or digital concentration reading are full-scale.
-Cause/Solution: 0.985mg) to indicate that an error has prevented the collection of a valid hourly data point, or that the hourly cycle was interrupted.
+Cause/Solution: The unit will force the analog and digital concentration values to full-scale (usually 0.985mg) to indicate that an error has prevented the collection of a valid hourly data point, or that the hourly cycle was interrupted.
 Download the digital error log to identify the cause.
 The current hourly record after power-up will also be full-scale.

 Problem: The BAM hourly concentration is reading negative values.
 Cause/Solution: It is possible for the unit to occasionally read negative numbers if the actual ambient particulate concentration is below the detection limit of the BAM-1020, such as below 3 micrograms.
 This is because the BAM has a noise band of several micrograms.
 This should not happen often.
 If the unit is reading negative numbers hour after hour, it may be punching holes in the filter tape.
 These holes can be very small.
 This is almost always caused by debris on the nozzle or vane.
-Clean the parts.
-The BKGD zero correction offset value may have been incorrectly entered, or may need to be audited.
+Clean the parts. • The BKGD zero correction offset value may have been incorrectly entered, or may need to be audited.
 Met One supplies the BX-302 zero filter kit for auditing the zero average and noise floor of the unit.
 Set the BKGD value to 0.000 during the test.
 Look for sources of electrical noise, such as bad grounding.
 Any source of noise will show up in the zero filter test.
 Verify that the inlet tube is grounded to the chassis of the BAM-1020.